paperless-ngx/paperless-ngx/docs/setup.rst

     OCR results.
 *   If using docker, consider setting ``PAPERLESS_WEBSERVER_WORKERS`` to
     1. This will save some memory.
+*   Consider setting ``PAPERLESS_ENABLE_NLTK`` to false, to disable the more advanced language processing, which can take more memory and processing time.

 For details, refer to :ref:`configuration`.